 1.)
 If you are hanging pictures that are the same size next to each other, hang them at the same height.
 Here’s an example.
-The distance between then should be 3-5 inches.
+The distance between them should be 3-5 inches.
 The bigger the pictures are the more space you should leave between them.

 SIZE MATTERS.
 If the piece of art is very small, you will need to move it up OR group it with another piece.
 Here’s an example of pieces that look too small and they are hanging too far apart.
 If you are hanging multiple pictures together they should be closer to 3-5 inches apart.

-Smaller pictures should hung more closely together.
+Smaller pictures should be hung more closely together.

-In the example below you can see what you shouldn’t do with multiple pictures.
+In the example below you can see what you shouldn’t do with multiple small pictures.
 The art in this photo looks like it’s floating randomly, scattered throughout the room.
 The height of the largest picture feels right, but they would look better in a grouping or “gallery” arrangement.
 Read more about how to set up a gallery wall.

 Should Pictures Hang Higher If I Have High Ceilings?